aerobless/knowledge/💻 Software Development/☁ AWS/☁ AWS.md

 # AWS Marketplace

 Curated catalog of software to run on AWS from third party vendors.
-Provides everything from AMI's, Cloud Formation stacks and SaaS based solutions.&#x20;
+Provides everything from AMI's, Cloud Formation stacks and SaaS based solutions.

 There are different pricing options available.
 Charges appear on the AWS bill.